vla/docker-ubuntu/README.md

 # About this Repo

-`Ubuntu-xenial` image and installs the following extra packages:
+`Ubuntu` image and installs the following extra packages:

 - `wget`
 - `sudo`